Senior Vice President, Member Partnership

-Gemma Hooley is the Vice President for Member Partnership at NPR.
+Gemma Hooley (she/her) is the Senior Vice President for Member Partnership at NPR.

-Arriving at NPR in 2000, Hooley has served as a program services associate, manager of station relations, and, until her current appointment in January 2014, as senior director of member partnership.
+Arriving at NPR in 2000, Hooley has served as a program services associate, manager of station relations, and, until her appointment as VP in January 2014, as senior director of Member Partnership.

-Hooley came to the United States from her native South Africa in 1996, to attend graduate school.
-After completing her degree, she worked for an independent multimedia production non-profit in Washington, D.C., where she managed, produced and edited the weekly award-winning documentary series Soundprint.
+Hooley came to the United States from her native South Africa to attend graduate school.
+After completing her degree, she worked for an independent multimedia production non-profit in Washington, D.C., where she managed, produced and edited a weekly award-winning documentary series.

-From 1990-1996, Hooley worked in South Africa for the U.S. State Department in the office of the (former) United States Information Agency as a cultural affairs and press specialist.
-During this significant period in U.S.-South African relations, she helped develop and implement public affairs strategies and outreach in support of official U.S. political, arts, cultural and media programs.
+Previously, Hooley worked in South Africa for the U.S. State Department in the office of the (former) United States Information Agency as a cultural affairs and press specialist.
+In this role, she helped develop and implement public affairs strategies and outreach in support of official U.S./South Africapolitical, arts, cultural and media programs.

 Hooley holds a Bachelor of Arts (Hons) degree in Anthropology and English from the University of Cape Town, and an Master of Arts degree in Public Communications from American University in Washington, D.C.
 She is a 2014 Punch Sulzberger Fellow at Columbia University.